Professional Standards Authority logo

 Children’s Wellbeing Practitioner (CWP) Registration

-The requirements to register as a CWP are:
+The requirements to register as a CWP are as follows:

 Training requirements